 Part 2: Execution

 Part two looks at what the authors call the 12 Week Year execution system.
-There are eight elements that are fundamental to high performance, they argue, whch they arrange into three principles:
+They argue that there are eight elements that are fundamental to high performance, which they arrange into three principles:

 - Greatness in the moment

 - Process control

 Something I’d not encountered before, which I found really helpful, was Don Kelly and Daryl Connor’s emotional cycle of change model.
 It describes well the emotional ups and downs you generally feel while working through a project from the initial hopeful and blind optimism before you start, through the informed pessimism and valley of despair you encounter when you realise just how much work is actually involved, to the informed optimism when you realise that you just might be able to accomplish this, and the final success and fulfilment.
 If you’ve ever read the children’s book The Little Engine That Could by Watty Piper then you know exactly what this looks like.